-- 15. Refit burner probes, ensuring probe gaskets are replaced with new. - 16.
-Refit in reverse order ensuring a new burner gasket is installed. - 17.
+- 15. Refit burner probes, ensuring probe gaskets are replaced. - 16.
+Refit in reverse order. - 17.
 Follow start up and commissioning procedure.

 Replacement of burner probes

 - 1. Open the access door on the side of the unit. - 2.
 Disconnect the spark and flame sensor cables from the ignition transformer and ignition controller - 3.
 Remove the probe assembly access panel via the 4 off 10mm retaining bolts on the inside of the heater next to the ignition control box.